 - Once risen, knead for a further 30 seconds – either by hand or using the Thermomix.

-- Roll out the dough and cut into small pieces as shown in the photo.
+- Roll out the dough and cut into small pieces (how many colours you want).
 Add some food colouring to each ball and massage into the dough.
 This step gets messy and will leave your hands totally stained.
 Don’t worry, it comes off!

 - Roll out each ball and place the layers on top of each other.